gabrielbcn/thalestest/readme.md

 >
 > Secret: (to be provided by email)

-You should use cloud shell, and, once in cloud shell, you should use automation to deploy a cluster.
+It is suggested to use cloud shell, and, once in cloud shell, automation to deploy a cluster.
+But you can also other approaches as long as they are representative of a DevOps approach.

-You can choose other ways of automating it, and if you're more comfortable with other tools, by all means use them, but we're proposing you use the following ansible playbook:
+We're proposing the following ansible playbook:

 ``` yaml
 # Description